 A message from Secretary of State Jocelyn Benson

-Your Michigan driver’s license or identification card may not get you through airport security later this year.
+Your Michigan driver’s license or identification card may not get you through airport security after May 3, 2023.

 Many people already have a REAL ID document, such as a valid U.S. passport, a DHS Trusted Traveler Card or an Enhanced Driver’s License.
 A full list of acceptable REAL ID documents is available at TSA.gov.
 Those who don’t can make their Michigan license or identification REAL ID-compliant by visiting a Secretary of State branch office and presenting the required documents.
 And, if you make an appointment, you’ll be in and out in 30 minutes or less.